 How much stuff did you pack for your last trip?
 Did you use it all?
 The truth is, no matter how big (or small) your suitcase is when you travel, at some point you’ll meet someone who’s been on the road for much longer than you, whose suitcase is much smaller than yours!

-Minimalism is becoming more and more popular in the travel world, prompting travellers and remote workers alike to cut down their belongings to what is absolutely necessary, and nothing more.
+Minimalism is becoming more and more popular in the travel world, prompting travelers and remote workers alike to cut down their belongings to what is absolutely necessary, and nothing more.
 People that embrace the minimalist lifestyle often make the argument that “less is more”, as they value experiences over things.
 But is this really the general consensus among the travel community?

-We asked this question to our colivers and were surprised to hear that, while minimalism is certainly on the rise, owning physical things is still important to some frequent travellers.
+We asked this question to our colivers and were surprised to hear that, while minimalism is certainly on the rise, owning physical things is still important to some frequent travelers.
 Whether you are a minimalist like Tobi, or a proud owner of things like Diane and Jiana, keep reading to find out the reasons behind each lifestyle choice.

-Tobi: For the past 7+ years, I’ve owned less than 30kg of ‘stuff’.
+> Tobi: For the past 7+ years, I’ve owned less than 30kg of ‘stuff’.
 My studying program required me to move every six months, so I had a natural transition phase that stretched over 4 years.
 Simply put, I gradually got rid of stuff because it wasn’t practical to carry it with me to every new location.
-Here are a few advantages from my experience!
+Here are a few advantages, from my experience!

 - More energy – Every item consumes energy, hence the more stuff you own, the more stuff you need to take care of (think dust cleaning, keeping your space tidy, moving places, searching for items, etc).